-(2) These stock options and restricted stock units are targeted to be awarded on or around May 15th of each year.
-Under the director compensation program, options granted in 2012 and thereafter will vest with respect to 1/4th of the total shares subject to the option on the grant date and 1/48th of the total shares monthly after the grant date until fully vested; and (b) restricted stock unit awards will be subject to the performance criteria for the fiscal year prior to the year of grant and thereafter and will vest with respect to 1/4th of the total shares on the grant date and 1/4th of the total units subject to such award every anniversary of the grant date thereafter until fully vested.
+(2) down to comply with this limitation as further described in the section following this table titled "Allocation of Awards Between Employees and Directors."
+Options vest with respect to 1/4 of the total shares subject to the option on the grant date and 1/48th of the total shares monthly after the grant date until fully vested.
+Restricted stock units vest with respect to 1/4th of the total shares on the grant date and 1/4th of the total shares subject to such award every anniversary of the grant date thereafter until fully vested.